We've seen in the lecture that instrument strength is determined by first stage F.

 For practioners, a more relevant question is this: What sample $F$ guarantees that?

-Fun fact: sample $F$ has a so-called noncentral $\chi^2$ distribution with noncentrality parameter equal to true $F$
+Fun fact: sample $F$ has a so-called noncentral $\chi^2$ distribution with noncentrality parameter equal to population $F$

 Luckily, Julia knows how it looks

-This allows us to map between true F to sample F:
+This allows us to map between population F to sample F:

 using Distributions